-Newmine’s Retail Products Manager, Rhyanna Taylor, walks into Newmine headquarters in her typical work uniform: a simple black tent dress, classic Adidas with three rose gold strips and champagne-framed sunglasses pulling back her hair.
+Newmine’s Retail Products Manager, Rhyanna Taylor, walks into Newmine headquarters in her typical work uniform: a simple black tent dress, classic Adidas with three rose gold stripes and champagne-framed sunglasses pulling back her hair.
 It’s stylish and effortless, and everyone in the office makes sure they upgrade their outfits on days she travels from southern New Hampshire to Southborough.

 Rhyanna fills any room she walks into with energy and passion for the work she does at Newmine.
 In fact, her professional journey is a fundamental piece to the origin of Newmine’s flagship software, Chief Returns Officer.
 “My journey to get to Newmine was serendipitous,” says Rhyanna.
 Graduating with a Fashion Design degree from Drexel University in 2001, Rhyanna grew from an intern to a pattern department manager, where she oversaw all activities relating to in-house managed fit, sampling, and pattern making, giving her the knowledge of apparel construction she needed when she transitioned to a Quality Control manager in a catalog company distribution center.
 That role grew and expanded in unique directions.
 As someone who had a broad knowledge of the technical design and fit of apparel, Rhyanna was hired to manage all the quality issues at the DC—Including Returns.
 Working as a liaison between the Corporate and Distribution teams, Rhyanna saw first-hand where Rhyanna saw first-hand: “Everyone is responsible for a piece of returns, but no one owns them.
 That’s why, the Chief Returns Officer name, I think, is epic.”